MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Support for disconnected computers

 By default, the Azure Information Protection client automatically tries to connect to the Azure Information Protection service to download the latest Azure Information Protection policy.
-If you have computers that you know will not be able to connect to the Internet for a period of time, you can prevent the client from attempting to connect to the service by editing the registry.
+If you have computers that you know will not be able to connect to the internet for a period of time, you can prevent the client from attempting to connect to the service by editing the registry.

-Note that without an Internet connection, the client cannot apply protection (or remove protection) by using your organization's cloud-based key.
+Note that without an internet connection, the client cannot apply protection (or remove protection) by using your organization's cloud-based key.
 Instead, the client is limited to using labels that apply classification only, or protection that uses [HYOK](../configure-adrms-restrictions.md).

 You can prevent a sign-in prompt to the Azure Information Protection service by using an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal and then download the policy for computers.
 Or, you can prevent this sign-in prompt by editing the registry.